Below is some information you’ll need to know before registering your team. When you’re ready, click the “Join the Club” button below.

 - First-year teams will receive a “welcome kit” that includes a copy of the BioBuilder textbook and a lab kit to carry out a bacterial transformation.
 Returning teams will receive the BioBuilder e-book and option for a kit refill.
 Access to free reagents from New England BioLabs, and a modest budget for project development to apply to DNA synthesis may be available by request.

-- Note: Kit / lab materials are limited to US teams only, due to international shipping issues.
+- Note: Kit / lab materials are included in the registration fee for US teams only, due to international shipping issues.
+International teams may inquire directly with our kit supplier, Carolina Biological, about the possibility to purchase kits in their particular country.

 Who’s on a team?